RangerRick/shuffleupagus/README.md

 ## About

-This project started as a manual playlist that I was keeping up-to-date based on posts I saw on social media or related.
+This project started as a manual playlist that I was keeping up-to-date based on posts I saw on social media or other word-of-mouth.

-I soon ran into issue where I would not go back and add new stuff from artists, and also prolific artists would sort of "drown out" artists with a smaller catalog.
+I soon ran into an issue where I would miss adding new stuff from established artists, and also prolific artists would drown out artists with a smaller catalog.

-I set out to make something that balances highlighting popular tracks from each artist I want it to contain, as well as filling in with a reasonable amount of back catalog, but without overwhelming.
+I set out to make something that balances highlighting popular tracks from each artist, as well as filling in with a reasonable amount of back catalog, without overwhelming.

 Thus: Shuffleupagus was born.